Menu

 X-Factor

-India's lowest GCC attrition nationally; only city combining automotive ER&D depth with pharma R&D scale and BFSI operations in a single talent market
+India's lowest GCC attrition rate nationally.
+The only city combining automotive ER&D depth, pharma R&D scale, and BFSI operations in a single talent market with the most proactive state GCC policy framework in India.

 Cost Competitiveness